 As we got to learn more about each other and the internals of each other’s business operations, we came to realize that we had quite a bit in common, from our political views and sense of humor to the spreadsheets we developed for computing client fees and payments to employees.
 Given how compatible our business models were, we decided to give merger a go through a third entity as co-equals instead of one group absorbing the other.Imiarr Timshae

 The newly formed USIA combines TSCA’s experience and reputation with the innovations of LCSIS’s and the passion and dedication of their leadership.
-To celebrate their grand opening, the United Standings Improvement Agency will be offering 10% off all services from now through January 15th, YC122!

 - United Standings Improvement Agency [USIA] Website